Mrunknown2233/CPP/README.md

 # CPP
-This reposirty contains my c++ codes
+This reposirty contains the c++ codes that I practice and written during mmy Diploma and Degree